i05nagai/memorandum/language/english.md

 * in herd
 * herd
     * a large group of people that is considered together as a group and not separately:
-* fall for something
-    * to be tricked int obelieving something that is not true
-* fall for someone
-    * to be attracted to someone and start to love that person:
-        * Make his fallen for Heather.
 * I'm not falling for that one!
     * said when you recognized a trick and refuse to be deceived by it
 * exposition